 The blood vessels which supply the retina spread across it like a tree.
 The retinal arteries have a large trunk of a blood vessel that splits into smaller branches to feed all parts of the retina.
 If the trunk of the tree is blocked then a lot of your sight your will be affected.
 This type of occlusion is called a 'central retinal artery occlusion'.
-If the blockage happens further along in one of the branch arteries then less of your sight will be affect this type of blockage is called a 'branch retinal artery occlusion'.
+If the blockage happens further along in one of the branch arteries then less of your sight will be affected.
+This type of blockage is called a 'branch retinal artery occlusion'.

 Retinal vein occlusion

 The retinal veins drain away the used blood from the retinal cells.
 When one of these veins becomes blocked then the used blood cannot drain away properly.
 This causes the blood to 'back- up' in the system.
 This blocking and pooling of blood can cause the area to swell and may also cause areas of haemorrhage (bleeding).
 These areas of swelling and backed up blood damage the cells of the retina and therefore damage sight.
 Again the extent of the sight loss depends on where the blockage takes place.
 If the blockage is in one of the larger veins in the eye then it is called a 'central retinal vein occlusion'.
 If it is in one of the small retinal veins it will be called a 'branch retinal vein occlusion'.

 What are the symptoms of retinal vessel occlusion?